apache/mxnet/doc/build.md

    ```bash
    sudo apt-get install python-setuptools
    ```

-2. Install only for the current user, and allow to change the python codes.
-   It is recommended for developers who may change the codes.
+2. Only set the environment variable `PYTHONPATH` to tell python where to find the library.
+For example, assume we cloned `mxnet` on the home directory `~`. then we can added the following line in `~/.bashrc` It is recommended for developers who may change the codes.
+The changes will be immediately reflected once you pulled the code and rebuild the project (no need to call ```setup``` again)

     ```bash
-    cd python; python setup.py develop --user
+    export PYTHONPATH=~/mxnet/python
     ```

-3. Only set the environment variable `PYTHONPATH` to tell python where to find the library.
-For example, assume we cloned `mxnet` on the home directory `~`. then we can added the following line in `~/.bashrc`
+3. Install only for the current user, and allow to change the python codes.

     ```bash
-    export PYTHONPATH=~/mxnet/python
+    cd python; python setup.py develop --user
     ```

 4. Copy the package into the working directory which contains the mxnet